 A certificate of deposit is a certificate issued by a financial institution confirming a particular deposit.
 A CD has a maturity date, a specified interest rate, and can be issued in any denomination with a maximum duration of 10 years.
 First Tennessee offers several certificates of deposit with various features and benefits designed to fit your savings needs.

 Call First Link at 800-382-5465 to cancel all outstanding checks.
 First Link agents can also set up new accounts for customers to prevent fraudulent activity.

 Call 800-382-5465 to cancel the lost or stolen card.
 We will order a new card for you.

-If you need to report the fraudulent use of your card, immediately call 877-242-9895 (Hours: 7 days a week, 8am–9pm Eastern) so that your card can be blocked to prevent further fraudulent use.
-If you need your card blocked after hours, please call 800-382-5465 and your card can be blocked by selecting the pound key when the automated system asks for your account number and then press option one.
+If you need to report the fraudulent use of your card, immediately call 877-242-9895 (Hours: 24 hours a day, 7 days a week) so that your card can be blocked to prevent further fraudulent use.

 You may submit an online fraud/unauthorized transaction form to report the fraudulent transactions

 Although your specific routing number can vary depending on where you opened your account, you can always use the bank’s main routing number: 084000026.
 Your specific routing number is located on your check.
 To see a visual of where to find it, click here.